 - Direct Feedback: portfolio feedback allows students to receive a summative perspective of their performance, including threads of successes and areas of growth.

-Each student will deliver a 5 minute slide presentation in front of your instructors.
-Students might find it helpful to review their Project Reflection Journal to prepare to answer the following prompts.
+Each student will deliver a 5 minute slide presentation in front of your instructor(s).
+Students might find it helpful to review their Interview Prep - Project Log to prepare for the following prompts.

-- All students will respond to the following prompt:
+- All students will respond to the following prompts: